-Evoenergy is cognisant of the following current external factors impacting electricity network planning and asset management:
+Evoenergy is cognisant of the following current external factors impacting electricity network planning and asset management both in the short- and long-term future:

-- The ongoing high-level of growth in distributed energy resources in particular residential photovoltaic installations and medium size commercial installations, which create voltage regulation issues in some pockets within the network. - Small growth in summer and winter demand at the network level and higher demand growth pockets in several locations in the ACT. - Urban intensification including increase in growth in medium and high-density residential development, higher rates of commercial developments and new greenfield developments leading to localised network capacity constraints. - The existing trends and the long-term policy settings including ACT Government energy policies such perpetual 100% renewable energy target and 2045 zero emissions target reinforcing need for changes to the way we operate the network.

-- Impact of decarbonisation policies, gas substitution and electric vehicles policies which are part of the ACT government Zero Emissions Framework. - The full potential of technology including advanced metering or energy storage to support the network is yet to be fully realised.
+- Continuing high level of growth in distributed energy resources, in particular residential photovoltaic installations (rooftop solar) and medium size commercial installations which create voltage regulation issues in some pockets within the network.
+For future network development this distributed generation must be carefully considered to ensure both power quality and capacity constraints are adequately managed. - Small growth in summer and winter demand at the network level and higher demand growth pockets in several locations in the ACT. - Urban intensification including increase in growth in medium and high-density residential development, higher rates of commercial developments and new greenfield developments leading to localised network capacity constraints. - The existing trends and the long-term policy settings including ACT Government energy policies such as perpetual 100% renewable energy target and 2045 zero emissions target reinforcing need for changes to the way we operate the network. - Impact of decarbonisation policies, gas substitution and electric vehicles policies which part of the ACT government Zero Emissions Framework. - The full potential of technology including advanced metering or energy storage to support the network is yet to be fully realised.

-The next section discusses ACT Government energy polices and provides a long-term context for the existing trends impacting Evoenergy's network.
+The next section discusses the growth of distributed energy resources, ACT Government energy policies and provides a long-term context for the existing trends impacting Evoenergy's network.